antavo/LINK_antavo/README.md

 #### Showing incentivizing points on the product page

-If you want to show the amount of the incentivizing points on the product page, you should place the following code snippet to your price partial.
+If you want to show the amount of the incentivizing points on the product page, you should place the following code snippet to your price partial:

 ```
 <isinclude template="antavo/includes/product-points" />